Dr. Don Gilbert of New Life Coaching & Counseling to be Featured on Close Up Radio

 Dr. Gilbert clarifies that coaching, counseling, and consulting have major significant differences and while they certainly overlap the framework for one is distinct.
 Regardless, they all ensure significant progress and sustainable life changes that bring happiness, health, and success to all areas of our lives.

-He explains that his counseling is focused on helping people overcome a variety of mental health issues- anxiety, depression, and trauma.
+He explains that his counseling is focused on helping people overcome a variety of mental health issues including anxiety, depression, and trauma.
 With a solution-oriented, Rational Emotional, and Behavioral faith-based approach, he incorporates strategic interventions and tools to help his clients move through life’s toughest transitions.

 A Coach is a collaborator who asks the right questions and provides structure, and a process to maximize the potential for a future experience in the client’s career, business, or any area of life.
 The focus is on the future with an emphasis on vision and growth.
 Dr Don uses more highly personalized self-development tools to hold you accountable for your actions and help you figure out your goals and objectives.
 Through Dr. Gilbert’s expert sessions, clients develop self-awareness and emotional intelligence, discover who they are authentically, and what they are hoping to achieve.
 He partners with them collaboratively to set an action plan to help them attain their personal and professional goals.
 Unlike counseling, it is more of a forward-thinking approach to overcoming barriers and unlocking their full potential.